 Monique Rubin blogs at MoTravels.com.
 Head there for more great articles about her experiences in Europe with kids.

 Need help planning a trip to Tuscany or anywhere else in Italy?
-Our Family Vacation Planning Service can help!
-Request assistance on My Trip Planner.
+Our Family Travel Advising Service can help!
+Request assistance on our Connect with a Family Travel Advisor page.